mmomtchev/mmomtchev/README.md

 * Geospatial data
 * Super-computing and parallel processing

-I am currently unemployed because a few companies in Paris are extorting me to drop a number of sexual harassment lawsuits - and to discontinue speaking about that affair - which I refuse to do.
-The affair is remarkably embarrassing as it revolves around a number of serious felonies with sexual motives and covered up by the French justice system - so they are trying to starve me to death.
+I am currently unemployed because I am at the center of [The Penisgate Affair](https://github.com/mmomtchev/mmomtchev/blob/master/PENISGATE.md) - and its various protagonists are trying to starve me to death.

 While unemployed, I am working mostly on geospatial software for Node.js.